wwirving/object-cloud/README.md

 7. Mechanics so that screen can eventually fill all the way up with objects

 8. Add sound fx over time - reverb, delay etc.

+// rules

+density > over time

+feedback ++ when you hit objects